Mohamed Saeed (politician)

-Mohamed Saeed (މުޙައްމަދު ސައީދު; born 9 June 1974) is a Maldivian politician who is the incumbent Minister of Economic Development and Trade.
+Mohamed Saeed (މުޙައްމަދު ސައީދު; born 9 June 1974) is a Maldivian politician who is currently serving as the Minister of Economic Development, Transport and Trade since 2026.

 Early life and education

+Mohamed Saeed was born on 9 June 1974 in Thuraakunu, Haa Alif Atoll.

-Saeed obtained his Master of Tourism and Hospitality from the University of Nottingham.
+Saeed obtained his Master of Tourism and Hospitality from the University of Birmingham.

 Career

 Saeed served as the Economics Minister during the presidency of Abdulla Yameen, he was again reappointed as Economics Minister in the presidency of Mohamed Muizzu He was the MP for the Maavashu constituency in the 19th Parliament.
 He is also the Deputy Leader of the People's National Congress.
+Saeed was reappointed by President Mohamed Muizzu as the Minister of Economic Development, Transport and Trade in April 2026.

+On 16 September 2026, Saeed was elected as the one of the vice presidents of the PNC.